 Apart from images, another data visualization option is to organize data into tables.
 They help users view and track information across different fields and locations.

-- Visualizing layers and objects
+Visualizing map layers and objects

 For example, our team needed to display solar panel installations and wind turbine locations for Greenventory, an energy solution for calculating necessary energy resource placement and generating reports.
 Our designers used one distinct color for solar panels and another for wind turbines.
 This clear color distinction helped users recognize and differentiate various types of data.

 To let users switch between different layers and turn them on/off, we also implemented the toggle buttons on the right.
 And to prevent layers from overlapping, our team offered opacity and transparency settings.
+This focus on user control and visual clarity is a key pillar of human-centered design for data products, ensuring that the user can customize their view to focus exactly on the insights they need.

 Another critical aspect to consider is choosing the right color palettes and themes for geospatial products.
-For this type of solutions, colors become a language that carries the information value.
+For this type of solution, colors become a language that carries the information value.
 Users associate most phenomena with particular colors unconsciously and expect them to be connected with a specific color, namely blue for everything related to water, brown for mountains, green for nature, red for potentially dangerous actions, and so on.

 Knowing the basics of colors used in cartography and spatial data visualization would be a great plus as well.
 Our UI/UX designer Alex also notes that all colors should work with every mode or type of the base map: light and dark, flat and satellite.
 Each mode, in turn, presents unique challenges.
 This means that colors that work well in one mode might not be as effective in another one.
 To avoid overloading the user visually and mentally, there should be visual boundaries that have sufficient contrast with the adjacent background.
+Applying these rigorous standards of data visualization design ensures that the data product UX remains high-quality regardless of the map layer the user chooses to view.

 It’s typical that geospatial data app users have to manage large amounts of information, which might lead to information overload.
 For example, Astraea, a geospatial SaaS startup, allows its users to acquire, discover, and analyze satellite data at scale.
 But at first, it was hard for users to work with so much data at once.
 To overcome this challenge, our designers categorized the navigation menu.
 Each category is located behind an icon on the right side of the screen.
 For searching and information sorting, we added filters at the right.